Market Updates

 The conventional wisdom about interest rates vs. house prices is simple: rates go up, prices go down.
-It makes intuitive sense — higher rates reduce buying power, so buyers can afford less, so prices fall.
+It makes intuitive sense.
+Higher rates reduce buying power, so buyers can afford less, so prices fall.
 But South Florida's real estate market has consistently defied this logic.
-Understanding why is essential for buyers, sellers, and investors making decisions in this market.
+Understanding why is essential for buyers, sellers, and investors making decisions here.
+Looking at any interest rates vs house prices graph, you will notice the relationship is rarely as clean as the theory suggests.

 What the national data shows

-Nationally, there is a historical inverse relationship between interest rates and home prices — but it's weaker and slower than most people assume.
-When the Fed raised rates aggressively in 2022–2023, national median home prices dipped modestly in some markets and then resumed climbing.
-The reason: housing supply didn't increase commensurately with demand destruction.
+Nationally, there is a historical inverse relationship between interest rates and home prices, but it is weaker and slower than most people assume.
+When the Fed raised rates aggressively in 2022-2023, national median home prices dipped modestly in some markets and then resumed climbing.
+The reason: housing supply did not increase commensurately with demand destruction.
 With fewer homes for sale, prices held even as buyers retreated.

-The classic interest rates vs. house prices graph shows rates and prices moving in opposite directions over decades — but the timing lag is often 18–36 months, and local supply conditions frequently overwhelm the rate effect entirely.
+The classic interest rates vs. house prices graph shows rates and prices moving in opposite directions over decades.
+The timing lag is often 18-36 months, and local supply conditions frequently overwhelm the rate effect entirely.

 Why South Florida is different

-South Florida's housing market has structural demand drivers that most of the country doesn't have.
-These factors insulate prices from interest rate pressure in ways that markets dependent on first-time buyers or rate-sensitive local employment don't experience:
+South Florida's housing market has structural demand drivers that most of the country lacks.
+These factors insulate prices from interest rate pressure in ways that markets dependent on first-time buyers or rate-sensitive local employment do not experience:

 - Cash buyers.
-In Palm Beach, Miami-Dade, and coastal Broward, cash transactions routinely represent 30–45% of all closings.
+In Palm Beach, Miami-Dade, and coastal Broward, cash transactions routinely represent 30-45% of all closings.
 Cash buyers are entirely unaffected by mortgage rate changes.
-When rates rise, they become relatively more competitive — often competing against fewer financed buyers.
+When rates rise, they become relatively more competitive because they often face fewer financed buyers.

 - International demand.
-South Florida is one of the top destinations for Latin American, European, and Canadian buyers.
+South Florida attracts consistent buyer interest from Latin America, Europe, and Canada.
 Many purchase in cash or finance through foreign institutions at different rate structures.
-This demand is driven by political stability and lifestyle, not the 10-year Treasury yield.
+This demand is driven by political stability and lifestyle considerations, not the 10-year Treasury yield.

 - Domestic migration.
-The ongoing influx of buyers from New York, New Jersey, California, and Illinois — many bringing equity from high-priced home sales — continues to sustain demand.
-A buyer arriving from Manhattan with $800,000 in equity from their co-op sale isn't rate-sensitive in the same way a first-time buyer in Ohio is.
+The ongoing influx of buyers from New York, New Jersey, California, and Illinois continues to sustain demand.
+Many arrive with equity from high-priced home sales.
+A buyer from Manhattan with $800,000 in equity from a co-op sale is not rate-sensitive in the same way a first-time buyer in Ohio is.

 - Constrained supply.
-The Atlantic Ocean, the Everglades, and decades of development have left little new land to build on in coastal South Florida.
-Supply can't expand quickly to absorb demand shocks, which keeps a floor under prices.
+The Atlantic Ocean, the Everglades, and decades of existing development have left little new land to build on along the coast.
+Supply cannot expand quickly enough to absorb demand shocks, which keeps a floor under prices.

 What happened to South Florida prices when rates rose in 2022-2024

-When the Federal Reserve raised rates from near-zero to over 5% between 2022 and 2024, South Florida experienced the following:
+When the Federal Reserve raised rates from near-zero to over 5% between 2022 and 2024, South Florida saw these results:

 - Transaction volume fell 20-35% as rate-sensitive buyers stepped back

-- The luxury segment ($2M+) was largely unaffected — cash buyers dominated
+- The luxury segment ($2M+) was largely unaffected because cash buyers dominated

 Palm Beach County median prices continued rising through the rate hike cycle.
 Miami-Dade saw a brief plateau before resuming appreciation.
-Only the most rate-sensitive segments — entry-level condos and inland starter homes with thin margins — experienced meaningful price softening.
+Only the most rate-sensitive segments, such as entry-level condos and inland starter homes with thin margins, experienced meaningful price softening.

 What this means for buyers and sellers in 2026